elisaj1317/GameExchange/README.md

 * User can search for snacks
 * User can leave a review on another user
 * User can use location to search for trade spots
+* User can chat with other users to make offers

 ### 2. Screen Archetypes